AR in Oil and Gas: The Game-Changer for Worker Safety

 • An ABI research has concluded that 17% of the global shipments of smart glasses were for the oil and gas sector.

-This shows that many industry players are taking an interest and pouting sufficient investments into this tech.
+This shows that many industry players are taking an interest and putting sufficient investments into this tech.
 Industry mammoths like British Petroleum, Chevron, and General Electric have already integrated AR into their safety solutions.

 • State Grid is using AR-powered hard hats with temperature checks and hearing protection.